a20r/evolve/docs/crossover.md

     int one_pt_crossover(void **chromo_1, void **chromo_2, int index)

-A one point single crossover on both chromosomes is selected with `index`.
-All data beyond that point in either chromosome is swapped between the two.
-The result is crossed overd chromosomes.
+A single point is selected on both chromosomes, the chromosomes are then crossed from the point to form two pairs of chromosomes.
+All chromosomes beyond that point are swapped between the two adjacent chromosomes.
+The result is two pairs of mixed chromosomes from a single point.

 Parameters: